faster-cpython/ideas/3.13/redundancy_eliminator.md

 The nearest common supertype of `bool` and `other types` is `not None`, and so on.
 The *meet* represents a loss of specificity.

-###
+### Abstract DSL

-Abstract DSL  A extra specification that overrides the original cases in
+An extra specification that overrides the original cases in
  Python/bytecodes.c` is used
   This generates an abstract interpreter that operates